SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param type: The data type: either 0 (displacement), 1 (velocity) or 2 (acceleration)

+.. py:function:: SR()

+   The sampling rate of the data.
+Each input sample is replaced with the current sampling rate.
+This filter is most useful in combination with other filters.

 .. py:function:: STALTA(sta, lta)

    A STA/LTA filter is the ratio of a short-time amplitude average (STA) to a